kylelawrencedev/lawrence-collections-ms4/README.md

 	* Change Backgrounds.
 This option will allow users with dyslexia to pick a background colour that is more suitable for them.
   * Discount Roulette Wheel.
 This feature will give users with an account the opportunity to spin a wheel and get a discount.
 Get user will only be able to spin the wheel once a day, or once per week.
   * Quick Buy.
 This feature will allow users to add items into their basket from the products overview page.
 They will not need to navigate to the products details page.
 This will make it easier and faster for shoppers to add products to their basket.
+  * Users reviews and order queries are stored and shown on their account page
+  * Users recently viewed products show up at the bottom of every product details page.

 5. ### _Surface Plane_